edenx/gp-vae/README.md

 # The Repo
 This repo contains code for training and doing inference with VAE.
-The implementation of GP, VAE and MCMC is based on `Numpyro`.

 `src/model` contains implementation of GP (`gp.py`), VAE (`vae.py`) and MCMC (`inference.py`) based on `Numpyro`. `src/test/toy_examples.py` hosts toy 1D examples including, cubic function, trignometric function and draws from GP. `src/test/test_model.py` hosts fucntions for testing each module in `src/model`.